dplanitzer/Serena/Commands/shell/README.md

 Prints the contents of the shell history to standard out.
 Each history entry is printed as a separate line.
 The entries are printed in the order of newest to oldest.

-#### LIST [path]
+#### LIST [path1 path2 ...]

-List the contents of the directory indicated by the provided path.
+Lists the contents of one or more directories indicated by the provided paths.
 Lists the contents of the current working directory if no path is provided.

 #### MAKEDIR \<path>